jsxs0/Project-1/README.md

       print("Candid: ",GoodBye!)
       break
 ```

 # And, you're done!

+Just follow these steps, and congrats!
+You've created your first chatbot!

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [my account](https://github.com/jsxs0).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jsxs0/Project-1/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+# Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with the code?
+[Contact me](https://github.com/jsxs0) and I’ll help you sort it out.